 Mahie Gill has positively perfected the art of playing the sultry sensuous beauty, tinged with an endearing earthiness.
 And she does it darned well too.
 Karishma Sharma is pretty and appealing with a refreshingly innocent air about her.

 But the star of the show is undoubtedly Shabir Ahluwalia.
 He is simply outstanding in his part, displaying a beguiling candour and ardent earnestness in his acting.
 He holds the series together with admirable ease, carrying it to glory on his capable shoulders.
-He’s smart, shrewd and sexy, with tousled hair that looks like someone’s lovingly run their hands through its enticing depths.
+He’s smart, shrewd and attractive, with tousled hair that looks like someone’s lovingly run their hands through its enticing depths.

 Isha Koppikar’s Jayanti is the quintessential Marathi mulgi – street-smart and badass.
 Isha Koppikar has matured into an accomplished actress, getting better with age, just like fine, vintage wine.
 She gives a weighty performance, the picture-perfect foil to Maalik’s chaotic shenanigans.